t3r6/pkserver-docker/README.md

 ## Managing server logs and stats

-Since this guide does not imply that you use Docker volumes, to manage `pkserver` logs you need to create a cron job that periodically copies LOG files from a container to your host.
-In this example, we copy LOG files from the container named 'ffa' to the `HOME` directory on the host:
+Since this guide does not imply that you use Docker volumes, to manage `pkserver` logs and stats you need to create a cron job that periodically copies LOG and TXT files from a container to your host.

+`pkserver` keeps them in the `/opt/pkserver/Bin/` directory.
+In this example, we copy LOG and TXT files from the container named 'ffa' to the `HOME` directory on the host:

 ```
 podman exec ffa bash -c 'tar -cf - /opt/pkserver/Bin/*.log /opt/pkserver/Bin/*.txt' | tar --strip-components 3 -C ${HOME} -xvf -